enkidevs/curriculum/Web/HTML/images/image-types.md

 - PSD
 - AIF

-If you don’t need transparency or animation for a photograph, which image format should you use?

-???

-* JPG
-* PNG
-* GIF
-* SVG
-* PDF

----
-## Revision

-Graphics that are created in SVG format are defined by?
+Graphics that are created in the SVG format are defined by?

 ???